ibm-cloud-docs/databases-for-mongodb/howto-mongodbee-sharding.md

 ### Enable sharding in your databases and collections
 {: #mongodbee-sharding-enable-sharding-databases}

-For database and collection create, a useful GUI tool is [MongoDB Compass](https://www.mongodb.com/products/tools/compass){: external}.
+For database and collection creation, a useful GUI tool is [MongoDB Compass](https://www.mongodb.com/products/tools/compass){: external}.

 Start by creating a database.
 Choose your **Database Name** and **Collection Name**.

-When enabling sharding in your databases and collections, use the [MongoDB Shell, `mongosh`](https://www.mongodb.com/docs/mongodb-shell/#mongodb-shell--mongosh-){: external}.
+To enable sharding in your databases and collections, use the [MongoDB Shell, `mongosh`](https://www.mongodb.com/docs/mongodb-shell/#mongodb-shell--mongosh-){: external}.

 ### Enable sharding in your databases
 {: #mongodbee-sharding-enable-sharding-databases}